The Majestic Skarðsvík, Saxhólsbjarg & Svörtuloft - Snæfellsnes in West Iceland

 Svörtuloft

-Having driven down road 579 and visited Skarðsvík cove we now take the road to the left and drive to Skálasnagi and Saxhólsbjarg cliff where you will see a lighthouse and the infamous Svörtuloft or the Black Ceiling.
+Having driven down road 579 and visited Skarðsvík cove, we now take the left fork and drive to Skálasnagi and Saxhólsbjarg, where you will see a lighthouse and the infamous Svörtuloft, or the Black Ceiling.
 This is a ruggedly beautiful place to visit.

 Regína at Skálasnagaviti at Snæfellsnes